-But what about small business owners who can not afford the BMW of the LMS world and have no time to play around and waste countless hours to learn and implement a new piece software?
+But what about small business owners who can not afford the BMW of the LMS world?
+And surely have no time to play around and waste countless hours to learn and implement a new piece software?

 For that, you just need to to find a good platform or tool (like a mini LMS) that will not only play your produced material across all devices (including mobile) but that will also guide you and help you to logically build & organize your online learning content so that you don’t need to pay for instructional design, or pay to get your e-learning courses done for you.